-In addition, only those faculty and staff members who have been assigned emergency operations team duties or issued an emergency pass by the Chief Business Officer and Vice President for Finance and the Director of University Safety will be allowed to enter the immediate disaster site.
+In addition, only those faculty and staff members who have been assigned emergency resource team duties or issued an emergency pass by the Asst.
+Vice President for Facilities and the Director of University Safety will be allowed to enter the immediate disaster site.